 Despite your best intentions, there is a myriad of pitfalls that can leave your loved ones unprotected, or ill-protected, after your death.
 At a minimum, they may become engaged in a lengthy and stressful legal process.
-At Mike Meyers Beckett & Jones, we know from experience that a highly skilled Estate Planning attorney is your best defense against a protracted probate process.
+At Mika Meyers Beckett & Jones, we know from experience that a highly skilled Estate Planning attorney is your best defense against a protracted probate process.

 The following are 10 of the most common mistakes people make with respect to estate planning: